Opinion: Jeffrey Epstein's apparent suicide is unfathomable

 For anyone familiar with United States Bureau of Prisons standard operating procedures, Jeffrey Epstein's apparent suicide is more than mysterious; it is unfathomable.

-The 66-year-old accused sex trafficker was found dead in his prison cell at the Metropolitan Correction Center (MCC) Saturday morning, apparently after having self harmed.
+The 66-year-old accused sex trafficker was found dead in his prison cell at the Metropolitan Correctional Center (MCC) Saturday morning, apparently after having self harmed.

 The Bureau of Prisons, the federal agency that runs the MCC, has said the FBI will investigate.